adlsdztony/1340GP/README.md

 // create keyboard
 Keyboard kb;

+// listen for keyboard input with blocking int key = kb.scanKeyboard();

 // listen for keyboard input without blocking kb.listen();

-// get the last key pressed
-int key = kb.read();
+// get the last key pressed, if no key is pressed, return 0 int key = kb.read();

 // block until some keys are pressed